rdehaggart1/sceneVisibilityInSLAM/README.md

 ```
     .
     ├── ...
-    ├── InteriorNet                         # All data live in the 'MidAir' folder
+    ├── InteriorNet                         # All data live in the 'InteriorNet' folder
     │   ├── trajectory                      # The particular trajectory ID (e.g. 3FO4K7IRNF5D, 3FO4KA6US640, ...)
     │       ├── extract                     # The extract within this trajectory with some associated lighting (e.g. original_1_1, random_1_1, original_3_3, ...)
     │           ├── camera                  # The data for different cameras (e.g. cam0, cam0_pano, motion0, ...)